Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

-Similarly, the coefficient $\mathcal{C}_{2312}$ or ($\mathcal{C}_{2321}$) is the dominant contributor to the decay $\tau\to K_s\mu$, as mentioned in Table-\ref{Tab:Operator_indices_tau} and thus receives the strongest constraint from this decay for all operators.
-All LFVBDs are responsible for $\mathcal{C}_{2313,2331}$ (or $\mathcal{C}_{1332,1323}$), $\mathcal{C}_{2323,2332}$ (or $\mathcal{C}_{2323,2332}$) and $\mathcal{C}_{3223}$ coefficients as they involve $b$ quark transitions.
-It was shown in Ref.~\cite{Ali:2023kua} that for a single operator dominance in LFVBDs, these coefficients contribute most significantly for the operators $\lQ1, \lq3$, $\qe$ $\ld$ and $\ed$.
-We find our results, from Table-\ref{Tab:Operator_indices_tau}, to be consistent with the same as constraints of similar magnitude $(\sim 10^{-2})$ on these coefficients come from different $B$ decay processes.
-Being responsible for $u$-type quark transition only, operators $\lu$ and $\eu$ do not contribute to these LFVBDs.
+Similarly, the WCs $(\mathcal{C}_d)_{2312,2321}$ are relevant to the decay $\tau^-\to K_s\mu^-$, as mentioned in Table-\ref{Tab:Operator_indices_tau} and thus receive the strongest constraint from this decay.
+The WCs $(\mathcal{C}_d)_{2313,2331}$ and $(\mathcal{C}_d)_{2323,2332}$ are responsible for LFVBDs since they involve $b$-$d$ and $b$-$s$ quark transitions respectively as shown in Ref.~\cite{Ali:2023kua}.
+We find our results to be consistent with this work as constraints of similar magnitude $(\sim 10^{-2})$ on these coefficients come from different LFVBDs.
+Being responsible for $u$-type quark transition only, WCs of classes $\lu$ and $\eu$ do not contribute to these LFVBDs.

-We probe the maximum attainable energy scales obtained from $\tau$--$\mu$ sector LFV decays in Fig.\,\ref{Fig:mutauLamplot}.
-Clearly we find that most the off-diagonal coefficients $([\mathcal{C}]_{2313}~\etc.)$ of this sector are probed by different LFVBDs at $10^3 \GeV$, whereas the diagonal coefficients $([\mathcal{C}]_{2311}~\etc.)$ are probed by different LFV $\tau$ decay experiments at slightly higher energies, $\sim 10^4 \GeV$.

-Analysis of constraints on scalar and tensor operators and corresponding accessible energy ranges for $\tau$--$\mu$ sector are shown in Figs.\,\ref{Fig:mutau_scalar_plot} and \ref{Fig:mutau_scalar_Lam_plot} respectively.
-Since LFVBDs involve $d$-type quark transitions, it is obvious that the scalar operator $\ledq$ plays a significant role in those decay processes and thus can be probed by these decays at $10^3-10^4~\GeV$.
+Fig.\,\ref{Fig:mutau_scalar_plot} presents the limits on scalar and tensor SMEFT WCs, similar to Fig.\,\ref{Fig:mutauplot}.
+Except $\tau^-\to\mu^-\mathcal V,\;\mathcal V\in\{\rho^0,\phi^0\}$ and LFVQDs ($J/\psi,\Upsilon$), other observables are sensitive to the WCs $(\mathcal C_{\ell edq})_{23ij}$, either directly or through CKM mixing.
+This is due to the vanishing scalar and pseudoscalar hadronic matrix elements for such processes as explained in sec-\ref{Subsec:LFV tau decays}.